Good stuff. Probably a quote we should all live by, but when you buy a C4 Corvette, you can throw all that out the window.

 My car is mostly solid, but after wiping the car down, I see evidence of daubed on touch-up paint and a minor ding here and there.
 Nothing earth shattering, but washing it would also be a way to find paint overspray, or other anomalies that might indicate bigger issues that might be overlooked in poor lighting or in the excitement of the moment.

-Top: Seats look good but are at end of their life at 22 years old.
+Seats look good, but are at end of their life at 22 years old.
 Replacing the upholstery is on the docket and the easiest way to improve interior.
-Bottom: Little fixes like removing yellowed convertible top film and replacing exterior door whiskers will make a big difference.
+Tying up loose ends like replacing carpet and getting interior plastics cleaned up or replaced will go along way…

 My plans for the ’95 C4 are to make a good car, great.
-Not reinventing the wheel or getting into a “wiener fest,” pissing match of ripping/cutting the car up trying to make it go faster and ending up with a butchered hulk worth half of what I paid for it.
+Not reinventing the wheel or getting into a “wiener fest,” pissing match.
 It’s fast enough for me “as is” and as the old saying goes, “they’re only original once.”

 Instead, the goal is to take this nice, pure old C4 and tie up loose ends, do routine maintenance and some cosmetic tweaks and gently return it to excellent, “driver,” condition.